-ACTH (adrenocorticotropic hormone) is a hormone produced by the pituitary gland.
+ACTH (or adrenocorticotropic hormone) is a hormone produced by the pituitary gland in the brain.
 The term endogenous simply refers to the ACTH that is produced by the animal itself (as opposed to synthetic ACTH, which is used for diagnostic testing purposes).

 ACTH regulates the production of cortisol (a stress hormone) by the adrenal glands and its concentration can be measured in the blood.

 If the level of cortisol in the blood is low, the pituitary gland will be stimulated to secrete ACTH.
 In turn, an increased blood cortisol level will reduce the amount of ACTH being secreted by the pituitary in a negative feedback system.